 I had been in this area before, investigating what I thought was the battlefield for Dwarsvlei (which it wasn’t).
 Those images are in my camera which went AWOL at Blaauwbank.
 For once the tannie in the GPS was right and I was soon standing at Weltevreden 493.
 As farm cemeteries go, this was a well maintained one.
 I have been in much worse.
 Its quite interesting when you find these cemeteries to see the same surnames crop up.
 This one was predominantly Oosthuizen, Duvenhage and Viljoen.
 Now where had I see those names before?
 Cem photographed it was time to head home.

-All in all it was a productive day, all tasks were accomplished, more data was collected, a train was admired, batteries were flattened and the rain stayed away.
+All in all it was a productive day, all tasks were accomplished, more data was collected, a train was admired, batteries were flattened and the rain stayed away although the overcast conditions did not make for good photography.
 I don’t think that will be for long though, its looking pretty grim outside, and the weather forecast is for light rain.
 We will see what happens tomorrow……

 DRW © 2011-2019.
 Images recreated 19/03/2016, link recreated 03/03/2018